brightics/studio/va-server/visual-analytics/public/static/help/python/brightics.function.manipulation$outlier_detection_lof.md

 #### Parameters
 1. **Input Columns**<b style="color:red">*</b>: Input columns.
    - Allowed column type : Integer, Long, Double, Decimal, Float
+2. **Number of Neighbors**: Number of neighbors to use by default for k-neighbors queries.
+If n_neighbors is larger than the number of samples provided, all samples will be used.
+   - Value type : Integer
+   - Default : 20
-2. **Result**: Can choose result table between inlier/outlier detection table and filtered table that outliers are removed. (default = Add Prediction)
+3. **Result**: Can choose result table between inlier/outlier detection table and filtered table that outliers are removed. (default = Add Prediction)
    - Available items
       - Remove Outliers
       - Add Prediction (default)
       - Both
-3. **Number of Neighbors**: Number of neighbors to use by default for k-neighbors queries.
-If n_neighbors is larger than the number of samples provided, all samples will be used.
-   - Value type : Integer
-   - Default : 20
-4. **Prefix**:
+4. **New Column Name**:
    - Value type : String
    - Default : is_outlier
 5. **Group By**: Columns to group by